awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 When you select a resource\-specific page in the Amazon ECS console, it displays a list of those resources\.
 For example, if you select **Clusters** from the navigation pane, the console displays a list of Amazon ECS clusters\.
 When you select a resource from one of these lists \(for example, a specific cluster\) that supports tags, you can view and manage its tags on the **Tags** tab\.

+**Important**
+Do not add personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
+Tags are accessible to many AWS services, including billing\.
+Tags are not intended to be used for private or sensitive data\.

 **Topics**
 + [Adding tags on an individual resource during launch](#adding-tags-creation)
 + [Adding and deleting tags on an individual resource](#adding-or-deleting-tags)